AceAryan/CS238-Intro_To_Data_Science-Writing_Assignment/README.md

-## This Repository contains the Files for the CS 328 Writing Assignment.
+## CS 328 Writing Assignment.

+This repository contans the files for the assignment.
 Made by - Aryan Kumar, Shreyash Pandit, Sura Sravan Kumar